Vacation time! Exciting, right?

 - If tent-camping is too challenging, consider renting a cabin or yurt.
 Many state and national parks now offer these rental sites, and many are even wheelchair accessible.

 - For cabins, yurts, or camping sites, be sure to reserve your space far in advance.
-Some camping areas are booked months in advance.
+Some camping areas are booked months ahead.

 - Another option is renting a place near a beach or other wild area.
 I recently spent a magical week in a small house just a block from Heceta Beach in Oregon.
 I’ve also rented a space in central Oregon’s high desert so I could spend my days walking the trails along the Deshutes River.
 Be creative in finding your spot.